 A person with a CPRE FL certificate

-It is available in the following languages:
+For the education in the Foundation Level the syllabus is available in the following languages:

 Attending a CPRE training course is recommended but not mandatory.
 The training providers recognized by IREB can prepare participants optimally for the exam.